Annual Cooperstown Campus Safety Report

 Child Protection Policy

 SUNY Oneonta distributes this important emergency information to all students and employees annually via email link.
 The University also posts the link on the homepage for quick and easy access.
 New students are provided this information during onboarding at Orientation each semester.
+New Faculty and Staff are also provided this information during their onboarding.

 Crime Prevention Activities